Bart Groothuis

 Bart Groothuis (born 1 January 1981) is a Dutch politician serving as a Member of the European Parliament (MEP) since 2020.
 He is a member of the Dutch conservative-liberal People's Party for Freedom and Democracy (VVD) and the Alliance of Liberals and Democrats for Europe Party, which are both part of the European political group Renew Europe.

 He worked for politician Henk Kamp and as a cybersecurity expert at the Ministry of Defence before receiving a seat in the European Parliament as a result of Brexit in February 2020.

 Education and early career

-Groothuis was born on 1 January 1981 and grew up in Reutum, in Overijssel, and attended Canisius high school.
+Groothuis was born on 1 January 1981 and grew up in Reutum, in Overijssel, where his parents owned a local handyman and retail business.
+Groothuis attended Canisius high school.
 Groothuis studied economics and history at Radboud University Nijmegen, graduating in 2006, and international relations at the Netherlands Institute of International Relations Clingendael in 2006.
 While a student, he was a member of the Youth Organisation Freedom and Democracy, and adjunct of the VVD.

 His first job, between 2007 and 2009, was as personal assistant of Henk Kamp (VVD), who was then a member of the Dutch House of Representatives.
 Groothuis joined the Afghanistan team of the Ministry of Defence thereafter.
 There, he served as the interim-director of the cyber security bureau from April 2013 until June 2014, when he became the permanent director.
 Besides, he co-authored the VVD's election program for the 2010 general election.